3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 (sometimes requires cross-compilation), write it by hand with information from [Intel SDM Vol. 2](https://software.intel.com/en-us/download/intel-64-and-ia-32-architectures-sdm-combined-volumes-2a-2b-2c-and-2d-instruction-set-reference-a-z) or, after a while, from memory (can be tedious), or use online tools like [this one](https://defuse.ca/online-x86-assembler.htm).
-This code resulted in byte sequence: `66 ba f8 03 b0 78 ee eb fe`.
+Code above translates to byte sequence: `66 ba f8 03 b0 78 ee eb fe`.

 This code has been put in important places as a checkpoints in the flow.